israel-007/JBreeze/Jbreeze-ORM.md

 - Defines the schema for users.json
 - Schema hold the keys for quering the json file.
-- iF $tableName is missen, the tbale name becomes the class name, in this case that is `users` i.e $tableName is not complulsory if the class name matches the json file name.
+- If `$tableName` is missen, the table name becomes the class name, in this case that is `users` i.e `$tableName` is not complulsory if the class name matches the json file name.
 - Schema enforcement is always applied, extra keys supplied during insert would throw an error enforcing structured json data.

 ## Usage